NiyaShao/github_test/README_updated.md

 * Ensure you have Git and GitHub installed.
 If you are using a Mac, you likely have git already.
 You can check by opening a command prompt and typing `git`.
 If you have Windows you can install Git and Git Bash from https://gitforwindows.org/.
 Git Bash is a unix-style terminal that integrates with git.
 * Ensure you have a GitHub account
 * Read through this introduction https://webtuu.com/blog/04/a-laymans-introduction-to-git and set up your email address for Git so that it connects to your GitHub

+## Before the task

+1. Check if you have git installed, using git --version command.
+For Mac, use default command line tool.
+For Windows, search for a software called "Git BASH".
+If this software didn't exist, you can install Git and Git Bash from https://gitforwindows.org/.
+Git Bash is a unix-style terminal that integrates with git.

+2. Configure git so that it connects to your GitHub

+git config --global user.name "Your Name Here"

+git config --global user.email your@email.com

+3. Generate a personalized token as an alternative password.
+(If you are familiar with GitHub, feel free to skip this step and use your SSH key or something else)

+Token is a complicated string that act as a password.
+Different from password, it didn't give you full access to the GitHub account.
+For example, you can grant the token access to one specific repository but not other repositories in your account.
+You can change the setting, such that the token will only be able to modify repository, but not modify your account name and password.
+To generate a token, use the following steps.

+Open up the setting https://github.com/settings/profile

+Developer Setting -> Personal Access Token -> Token (Classic)

+Generate New Token (Classic)

+Fill out note so you know what this token is for, set the expiration day, and check the **repo** box, such that the token can be used to manage repositories.

+Copy the token, store it somewhere you know to use it next time.
+I just do a local txt file for now, but for more information on how to securely store a token, refer to this discussion https://stackoverflow.com/questions/46645843/where-to-store-my-git-personal-access-token

 **Hint: `git status` is your best friend and is a useful tool to check if you have uncommited changes, etc. I frequently use the command to stay oriented.**